Qoopi/.net-TestHelpers/README.md

-Simple helper using Microsoft.Extensions and Polly libraries.
+Simple waiting helper using Microsoft.Extensions and Polly libraries.